yeshuaacademy/openfund/instructions/clerk.md

-# Clerk Authentication Guide - MicroSaaS Fast Boilerplate
+# ProChat MicroSaaS Fast Boilerplate — Clerk Authentication Guide

+This guide is app‑agnostic and defines universal Clerk integration behavior for all future microSaaS apps.

 ## Clerk Version and Setup